Friday, June 15, 2018

-Purdue’s Krannert School of Management presented a public panel discussion and fireside chat with Nobel Laureate James Heckman in April as part of an Economic Ideas Forum that served as the inaugural event of the University’s recently renamed economic research center.
+Purdue’s Krannert School of Management presented a public panel discussion and fireside chat with Nobel Laureate James Heckman in April as part of an Economic Ideas Forum that served as the inaugural event of the University’s growing economic research center.

 Sponsored by the Hugh and Judy Pence family, the panel discussion focused on interdisciplinary perspectives on early childhood development and highlighted the work of three Purdue faculty members: David Purpura, assistant professor of human development and family studies; Miguel Sarzosa, assistant professor of economics; and Sara Schmitt, assistant professor of human development and family studies.